eml-eda/riscvsim-dpm/tutorials/GVSOC_guide.md

                 }
 ~~~

 The change in power state and voltage, is immediate.
-In the standard core present in the models, changing the power state does not affect the execution of the code.
-In the modeled chips present in the pulp directory, power is modeled on instructions and not on the running state of the component.
+In the standard core present in the models, changing the power state does not affect the execution of the code and the power is modeled on instructions and not on the running state of the component.

 ## Timing in gvsoc

 In the simulator is it possible to model timing and delay through clock events.

 ~~~ cpp